- dry tea strips are slender and straight, tight and even, with golden hair, lustrous pitch-balck color with reddish brown

 - brilliant red tea soup with “golden ring”, clear and bright

-- heavy and thick, sharp or strong pungent sweet tastes
+- heavy and thick, sharp or strong pungent honey sweet tastes

 - wet tea is tender and bright red, even, fat and tender